Sourdface/example-retro-3d/README.md

 - **Use the lowest resolution possible.** Canvas resolution based on the number of pixels in a cell, not the other way around.**
 - **Represent colors in the lowest bit depth possible.** Currently, color is represented using 9-bit color (3 bits per color channel) for every object drawn to the screen, and no alpha transparency is used.
 Lighting effects are achieved by choosing a different color for a rectangle out of the possible 9-bit color palette based on distance from the camera and the object's "base" color.

+### NTSC Filter Effect

+There is support for an RGB filter effect in the rendering engine, but it is disabled by default because initializing it causes tremendous lag and it doesn't look great anyway.
+To enable it, set `filterEnabled` to `true` inside of `src/draw2d.js`.
+In the future this effect may be improved, or else removed entirely.

 ## Physics

 The physics engine is based on AABB cubes and cubic intersection math.
 The collision resolution algorithm uses techniques that assume that all objects have axis-aligned bounding boxes.